Our research and facilities

 Sustainable Land Management, which focuses on the dynamics of agro-ecosystems, and the services they provide (including food, fuel and fibre) in a changing environment.

 Crop Science, which tackles issues such as the sustainable intensification of crop production systems, technological innovation, horticulture, and new crop growing technologies and systems.

-Applied Economics and Marketing, which works on the links between agro-ecosystems, food production and the food consumer (in particular their health).
+Agri-Food Economics and Marketing, which focuses on the relationship between agro-ecosystems, food production and the food consumer.

 Animal Sciences, which focuses on the links between food, diet and health and includes understanding the environmental cost of using animals as food producers.